Established 2005 Registered Charity No. 1110656

 Monday-Friday: 2:30pm-7pm

-You are welcome to talk to a Samaritan volunteer face to face; however, to guarantee that one will be available, please phone and arrange an appointment on 020 8789 9121.
+You are welcome to talk to a Samaritan volunteer face to face, pending availability.
+Please phone on 0330 094 5717.
+You can also talk through whatever is on your mind by phoning the number.
 Private, safe and non-threatening environment.
 They will give you the time and space to work through your problems or difficulties in complete confidence.

 Counselling